aer0ss/aerofs/docs/engineering/references/ci.md

 ### OSX Actors

-There is a mac mini with the hostname `ci` on the newci network.
+There is a mac mini with the hostname `ci` on the CI network.
 There are no OSX VM's.

 ## Systest-Setup and the Actor Pool

 Syncdet tests require a YAML-formatted config file containing configuration values, actor addresses, teamserver details, and AeroFS credentials.

-`tools/newci/systest-setup.py` is a script which performs setup steps (user creation and administration, clearing of the S3 bucket, etc.) and generates this syncdet YAML file.
+`tools/ci/systest-setup.py` is a script which performs setup steps (user creation and administration, clearing of the S3 bucket, etc.) and generates this syncdet YAML file.

 The main input of the script is an actor profile, which lists qualities of the actors necessary for a test.
 For instance, a test requiring two isolated actors, one running Linux and one running Windows, would specify a profile like the following: